Jeybird248/Jeybird248.github.io/_posts/2025-2-10-maturity.md

 Maybe you were forced into adulthood too soon.
 Maybe life gave you more funerals than birthday parties.
 Whatever the case, this so-called "maturity" often comes from enduring what no child—or adolescent—should have to.
 You get so used to being the bridge between worlds that you forget you were supposed to have solid ground of your own.
 Every conversation, every decision, every moment of uncertainty—you smooth it over, make it easier for everyone else.
 And in the process, you learn to shrink, to silence your own needs, because there's never room for them when you're too busy holding everything together.

 Then one day, you look around and realize you don't even know what it feels like to exist without carrying someone else's weight.
-Being labeled “mature” doesn't sound like a compliment anymore, does it?
+Being labeled "mature" doesn't sound like a compliment anymore, does it?

 ## The Turning Point